 Which company offers the best cheap car insurance quotes?

 Your car insurance premium is priced to fit you like a glove.
 Insurers evaluate your driving history, demographic data, and other metrics to determine what kind of customer you'll be.
 But from a consumer's perspective, the primary question is which company offers the cheapest insurance?
-We surveyed top auto insurance companies and assessed common rating factors to determine which insurer provides the cheapest car insurance quotes — even for young motorists or high-risk drivers.
+We surveyed top auto insurance companies and assessed common rating factors to determine which insurer provides the most affordable car insurance quotes — even for young motorists or high-risk drivers.

-It's the "golden rule" of car insurance: as your driving profile changes, so does your premium.
+It's the "golden rule" of car insurance: as your driving profile changes, so will your premium.
 Not every company will assess your profile and apply rate changes in the same way.
 If you’ve been involved in a collision and your rate increases, shop around to find a company that views your accident as less costly than does your current company.

-After a DUI, Nationwide's premiums increased by more than $1,300 to become the third-most-expensive company, while Liberty Mutual became the cheapest.
-While Liberty Mutual isn't the cheapest auto insurer without a DUI, the $785 increase is the smallest financial penalty for drinking and driving.
+After a DUI, Nationwide's premiums increased by more than $600 to become the third-most-expensive company, while Liberty Mutual became the cheapest.
+While Liberty Mutual isn't the cheapest auto insurer without a DUI, the $367 increase is the smallest financial penalty for drinking and driving.

 Learn more about car insurance after a DUI.

-While the average annual increase from driving with a suspended license is about $1,100, rates vary substantially by company.
+While the average annual increase from driving with a suspended license is about $556, rates vary substantially by company.
 While Liberty Mutual's rates are middle-of-the-road for drivers without violations, they’re actually the cheapest after a citation for driving with a suspended license.

 If you've been convicted of driving with a suspended license, your best bet for cheap auto insurance might be Liberty Mutual.
 After an incident, companies that were originally the cheapest without any prior claims or convictions are no longer cheap options.